Achieving Emotional Balance Through Spirituality.

 On the other hand, impulsive emotional decisions can cause a great deal of inner conflict and conflict with other people.
 This can lead to emotional imbalance and relationship problems.

-Our emotional mind is hugely powerful, but it needs to be held in balance by learning to recognize emotional decisions and considering the possible consequences.
+Our emotional mind is hugely powerful, but it needs to be held in balance by learning to rationalize emotional decisions and considering the possible consequences.

 - Become aware of your two types of thought, and learn to discern whether you are making decisions with your emotional mind of with your rational mind.